elihanover/go-ethereum/README.md

-# Binary Patricia State Trie
+# Go-Ethereum Binary State Trie Implementation
 ## TL;DR
 By using a binary Merkle Patricia tree and removing redundant hash nodes from Merkle proofs, we can reduce the size of proofs by over 40%.

 ## Context
 As mentioned [here](https://ethresear.ch/t/a-two-layer-account-trie-inside-a-single-layer-trie/210), reducing the radix of the state trie to 2 would decrease the size of the light client’s optimal merkle proof by a factor of ~3.75.

 3.75 = 15/4, where we have 15 times less sibling nodes per layer and 4x more layers.
 The cost of this is a trie with 87% more nodes (again, not accounting for leaf/extension nodes), an added burden for full nodes to store, construct merkle proofs, and hash from.
+Note that the size of branch nodes is substantially (~5x) smaller using a binary trie, so 87% may not be as dire as it appears.

 ## What We Did
 ### "Hashless" Merkle Proofs